 Lately I’ve been experimenting at making these delicious sesame cookies

 healthier (one cup of sugar? white flour? no, thank you).
-I made a batch last night using half the amount of (coconut) sugar, only whole-grain flour and canola oil instead of butter.
+I made a batch last night using half the amount of (coconut) sugar, only whole-grain flour and olive oil instead of butter.
 While they came out yummy (I just finished eating one), there’s a few more combinations I’d like to try before I share the (healthier) recipe with you.
 I promise to do so when I get it just right.

 Now time to let you salivate over today’s recipe for sesame soba noodles.
 It’s vegan, simple, tasty and addictive.
 I guarantee second helpings.
 You’ve been warned!

 P.S.
 This recipe feeds a crowd, so feel free to split it in half.